redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 ### A Note About DB Connections

-In this tutorial, your lambda functions will be connecting directly to the Postgres database.

-Because Postgres has a limited number of concurrent connections it will accept (100 by default), this does not scale very well and the limits will be exhausted quickly.
-The proper solution is to put a connection pooling service in front of Postgres and connect to that from your lambda functions.

-**A note on connection pooling and production** Postgres has a concurrent connection limit of 100 by default.
+Postgres has a concurrent connection limit of 100 by default.
 In a traditional server environment, you would need a large amount of traffic to exhaust these connections, since each web server instance typically leverages a single connection.

 In a Serverless environment, each function connects directly to the database.
 Because of this, Postgres limits can be exhausted quickly.
 To prevent this, you should add a connection pooling service in front of Postgres.
 We're not going to worry about connection pooling for this tutorial, but when setting up a production enviroment, you'll want to setup connection pooling.
 For Heroku, see [Postgres Connection Pooling](https://devcenter.heroku.com/articles/postgres-connection-pooling).